-On this page: The liver | What is primary liver cancer? | What are the risk factors? | Can primary liver cancer spread? | What is secondary cancer in the liver? | What are the symptoms? | How common is cancer in the liver?
+On this page: The liver | What is primary liver cancer? | How is secondary cancer in the liver different? | How common is cancer in the liver? | What are the symptoms? | What are the risk factors? | Which health professionals will I see?

 The liver is made up of two sections: the right and left lobes.
 Blood flows into the liver from the hepatic artery and the portal vein.
 Blood from the hepatic artery carries oxygen, while blood from the portal vein carries nutrients and waste products (toxins).

 Unlike other internal organs, the liver can usually repair itself if injured.
 It can continue to function even when only a small part is working.
 After surgery or injury, a healthy liver can grow back to normal size in 6–8 weeks.

 Bile is made in the liver and stored in the gall bladder.
 It is carried by the bile duct to the bowel, where it helps to break down fats.

 This is when a malignant tumour starts in the liver.
 There are different types of primary liver cancer:

 This is a secondary cancer that started in another part of the body, but has now spread (metastasised) to the liver.
 Because it is a secondary cancer, it is considered advanced cancer.

 Most cancers can spread to the liver.
 However, the most likely cancer to spread to the liver is bowel cancer.
 This is because the blood supply from the bowel is connected to the liver through the portal vein.

 Although less common, melanoma and cancer in the breast, oesophagus, stomach, pancreas, ovary, kidney or lung can also spread to the liver.